zaskem/certbot-example/README.md

 ## How to Configure
 Details about how this process came about/how to modify and use can be found at the original post: https://mzonline.com/blog/2020-11/certbot-manual-mode-script-hooks

+An overview of the my entire journey through using Certbot is at https://mzonline.com/blog/2020-11/automating-certbot-recap-my-journey